mozmorris/mozmorris.github.com/_posts/2011-12-06-facebook-authentication-handler-for-cakephp-2.md

 The handler itself is part a *FacebookAuth* plugin, though this just makes the handler easy to redistribute.
 Includes example configuration settings and a controller detailing a typical use case.

-**Note** that though the handler stores the access token returned by Facebook, it **does not** currently provide a means to makes calls to the Graph API.
+**Note** that though the handler stores the access token returned by Facebook, it **does not** provide a means to makes requests to the Graph API.
 It's function is to provide authentication.
 Of course, you could use the access token and your preferred method to communicate with Facebook.